WebDevStudios/wds-block-based-theme/README.md

 ## Global Styles via Theme JSON

 Block based themes support an `experimental-theme.json` file.
+This feature feels similar to [theme-ui](https://theme-ui.com/home).

 This file:

 * Creates CSS variables (also called CSS custom properties) that can be used to style blocks both on the front and in the editor.
 * Sets global styles.